 Common Mistakes

-- Making a brand film when you need immediate sales — Beautiful but no call-to-action means no conversions.
+- Making only a brand film when you need sales now - A beautiful film with no next step will struggle to convert.